janhohenheim/bs2/docs/setup.md

 We could, but Valve really dislikes processes that allow you to download things by bypassing Steam.
 Maybe kicking off Steam over the command line would be fine, maybe it wouldn't.
 We don't know.
 To be on the safe side, we let users manually interact with Steam.
 Don't worry, it doesn't take long :)
 </details>

 The first step is to create an account for and download [Steam](https://store.steampowered.com/).
-Once we're running Steam, we search for "Counter-Strike 2" in the search bar and click on the first result.
+Once we're running Steam, need to add CS2 to our library.
+If you already have it, please skip to the step where we enable the Workshop Tools.
+Otherwise, we open the tab labeled "STORE" and search for "Counter-Strike 2" in the search bar, then click on the first result.
 Alternatively, we can [use this link](https://store.steampowered.com/app/730/CounterStrike_2/).

 ![Image showing the search bar in the upper left of the Steam UI.
 We entered the text "Counter-Strike 2" and the first result shows the game, along with the tag "Free"](setup-1.png)